AdeGit/Automation-Testing-C-/README.md

 torque for four different slot sizes
 * Determination of the influence that four different slot sizes has on the total losses and max temperatures reached during various drive cycles
+# Battery electric vehicle (BEV) powertrain
+The power of a BEV consists of an electric drive system with battery serving as an energy buffer.